Overview, Part 2

 - Close your study with a sincere prayer on your knees.

-- PRAY = Praise + Repent + Ask + Yield (submit yourself to God)
+- PRAY = Praise + Repent + Ask + Yield (consecrate yourself to God for the day)

-- Thank God for the changes you see in yourself and your life because of the power of God's Holy Word.
+- Thank God throughout the day for the changes you see in yourself and your life because of the transforming power of God's Holy Word.

 2. Be in constant communion with Jesus through Silent Prayer.